Financial-Times/chart-doctor/visual-vocabulary/README.md

 # Financial Times Visual Vocabulary

-A [poster](https://github.com/ft-interactive/chart-doctor/blob/master/visual-vocabulary/Visual-vocabulary.pdf) and [web site](http://ft-interactive.github.io/visual-vocabulary/) to assist designers and journalists to select the optimal symbology for data visualisations, but the [Financial Times Visual Journlaism Team](https://www.ft.com/visual-journalism).
+A [poster](https://github.com/ft-interactive/chart-doctor/blob/master/visual-vocabulary/Visual-vocabulary.pdf) and [web site](http://ft-interactive.github.io/visual-vocabulary/) to assist designers and journalists to select the optimal symbology for data visualisations, but the [Financial Times Visual Journalism Team](https://www.ft.com/visual-journalism).
 Inspired by the [Graphic Continuum](https://policyviz.com/2014/09/09/graphic-continuum/) by Jon Schwabish and Severino Ribecca.

 Read the [Chart Doctor](http://www.ft.com/chart-doctor) feature column for full background on why we made this: [Simple techniques for bridging the graphics language gap](https://www.ft.com/content/304419ec-63a3-11e6-8310-ecf0bddad227)